Master of Arts in Theology and Ministry (M.A.)

 Spiritual Formation Seminar

-Participate in a small group seminar that allows you to integrate spiritual growth with your academic work.
+Participate in a small group seminar that allows you to integrate spiritual growth with ministerial identity.

-Design your own personal formation plan and complete it during your time in the program.
+Design your own formation plan and complete it during your time in the program.

-Complete a thesis that synthesizes your theology studies with a pastoral program of your own design.
+Complete a project that synthesizes your theology studies with a pastoral program of your own design.

 Contextual Education

-Complete a year-long field experience to deepen your understanding of ministerial work in different contexts.
+On the 48-credit track, complete a field experience to deepen your understanding of ministry in a particular context.

 Theological Reflection

-Develop the skills to integrate life experience and service with theology, theory, and knowledge of scripture.
+Develop the skills to integrate life experience and service with theology, scripture, and pastoral studies.

 Retreats & Spiritual Direction